A Victorian house renovation in London with a modern botanical interior

-The buoyant botanical room pictured above proves you can never have too much greenery.
-Draping plants have been placed in some old wooden crates almost creating a live feature wall, as well as being hung from the ceiling in hanging planters.
-Industrial style shelving raised off the ground also shows off more floor space, making the room feel more spacious.
+The overflowing botanicals pictured prove you can never have too much greenery.
+Draping plants have been hung from the ceiling and placed in old wooden crates, almost creating a living wall effect.
+Industrial style shelving raised off the ground also shows off more floor space, making the room feel all the more spacious.

 The double fronted Victorian House is in the heart of Peckham, South London’s trendy hotspot.
 Huge windows bring maximum daylight and views of the large garden into the home.

 Each room exemplifies how it really is possible to mix styles from different eras.
-The mid-century dining table and chairs have been paired with a 1960s Murano Paolo Venini chandelier (here is a similar one on 1st Dibs) and a Louis XVI sofa is upholstered in a striking blue fabric.
+The mid-century vintage furniture is paired with a 1960s Murano Paolo Venini chandelier (here is a similar one on 1st Dibs) and a Louis XVI sofa is upholstered in a striking blue fabric.

 The use of plants and green accents throughout the house creates a beautiful fresh feel, personalised with works of art both old and new.